 The blazing summer sun have finally settled down in the evening with a cool breeze.
 Meanwhile the night stars were popping out here and there in the sky.
 The moments and the foods of those summer days that we had together as a family still remains dearly in my heart.

-Ssambap is a country style Korean food.
+Obviously Korean lettuce wraps (ssambap) is a country style Korean food.
 Just picked from the farm, freshest lettuces and the leaves of all kinds are always available in the country.
-Many city people go to the Ssambap restaurant to comfort their nostalgic country mouse childhood memories.
+That is to say, many city people go to the Ssambap restaurant to comfort their nostalgic country mouse childhood memories.

 Ssambap is very easy to put together.
-Get a varieties of leafy lettuces, cabbages, perilla leaves, pumpkin leaves, thin sea kelps.
-Most of them can be eaten fresh and some (cabbage and pumpkin leaves) are steamed.
+Get a varieties of leafy lettuces.
+You can also use many different types of vegetable leaves; such as cabbage leaves, perilla leaves, pumpkin leaves, thin sea kelp.
+Most of them can be eaten fresh and some (cabbage and pumpkin leaves) can be steamed.

-Serve your Ssambap with multi-grain rice rather than white rice.
-It just taste better and healthier.
+Serve your ssambap with multigrain rice rather than white rice.
+It is much more wholesome and healthier.

 Get any assorted lettuce and variety of edible leaves you like.
 I added Perilla leaves and cabbage leaves.
 Boil cabbage leaves for 4 minutes and drain.
 Chill with lettuces.

-Here are the seasoning team who came all the way from the country of morning calm.
-Korean chili paste, soybean paste, black pepper, soy sauce, rice wine, sugar, and Korean chili flakes.
+Here are the seasoning team: Korean chili paste, soybean paste, black pepper, soy sauce, rice wine, sugar, and Korean chili flakes.

 That’s it!
 This sauce it just so good to mix with rice as is.

-Place your rice (Mulit-Grain Rice) on any lettuce or leaves, put some topping sauce on top, gather-up, and just SHOVE it into your mouth.
+Place your rice (Mulit-Grain Rice) on any lettuce or leaf, put some topping sauce on top, gather-up, and just SHOVE it into your mouth.